rahpaere/outcomes/programming-outcomes.md

 protocol.
 Share information with other programs through an IPC mechanism.
 Provide a GUI.*

-### Apply structured programming principles.
+## Apply structured programming principles.

 -   Decompose a program into blocks of sequential code, functions, and procedures.
     -   Identify entrances to and exits from a procedure or block.
+    -   Pass arguments into a function or procedure.
     -   Return values from a function.
-    -   Pass arguments into a function or procedure.
     -   Discuss the difference between calling conventions, including call-by-value and call-by-reference.
-    -   Recognize recursive functions and compare recursion to iteration.
+    -   Recognize recursive functions and compare recursion with iteration.
 -   Distinguish statements from expressions.
 -   Recall the statements built into the language.
 -   Use conditional/selection statements, such as if/then, if/then/else,
     switch/select/case, and pattern matching.
-    -   Nest conditional statements, and when possible un-nest them by manipulating their conditions.
+    -   Nest conditional statements, and flatten nested conditionals by manipulating their conditions.
 -   Use iteration/repetition/looping statements, such as while, for, do/while, and foreach.